manuelhenke/henkebyte/content/henkebyte-website.md

   <!-- #content-management -->
   <h2>Content Management</h2>
   <p>
-    The content on this page (and some meta information) is mainly stored in the GitHub repository itself.
-However, it is quite manageable via a Git-based CMS.
+    The content on this page (and some meta information) is <strong>mainly stored in the Git Repository</strong> itself.
+However, it is quite manageable via a <strong>Git-based CMS</strong>.
 The tool used for this is <a href="https://forestry.io/" target="_blank">forestry.io</a> and it commits changes directly to the repository.
 Through automated deployment, these changes are then available on the website after a few minutes.
 A second CMS is <a href="https://www.contentful.com/" target="_blank">contentful</a>.
-It is headless and a SaaS.
+It is <strong>headless CMS</strong> and a SaaS.
 The content stored there is used for the <nuxt-link to="resources-overview">Resources Overview</nuxt-link>.
   </p>
   <!-- /#content-management -->
 </section>